lorenzo/pinky/README.md

 # Pinky

-A PHP Transpiler for ([Inky](https://github.com/zurb/inky)), the templating language made for the  ZURB's Foundation for Email framwork.
+A PHP Transpiler for ([Inky](https://github.com/zurb/inky)), the templating language made for the  ZURB's Foundation for Email framework.

 ## Installation